syncfusion-content/javascript-docs/js/PivotGrid/Collapsed-By-Default.md

 ![](Collapsed-By-Default_images/Collapse-members.png)

-# Collapsed Members
+# Collapsed members
-Allows you to collapse the specified members in each field of PivotGrid control.
-You can collapse desired members in Pivotgrid by setting the [`collapsedMembers`](/api/js/ejpivotgrid#members:collapsedmembers).
+Allows you to collapse the specified members in each field of the pivot grid control.
+You can collapse desired members in the pivot grid by setting the [`collapsedMembers`](/api/js/ejpivotgrid#members:collapsedmembers).

 {% highlight js %}